utkusarioglu/wordpress-react-typescript/API.md

 #### wrt production push [options] [command]

 A hierarchical parent for user populated scripts that push items to the production environment.
-The paths for the script files that need to be edited for the apis to work is listed in the table below.
+The paths for the placeholder script files that need to be edited for the apis to work is listed in the table below.

 | Command    | Action                                              | File Path                                        |
 | ---------- | --------------------------------------------------- | ------------------------------------------------ |